Julio92-C/MDR-hvKp/README.md

 # MDR-hvKp
-Interactive and user-friendly web application to explore the antimicrobial resistance (AMR) profiles of bacterial pathogens

 The spread of antimicrobial-resistant bacteria globally is a pressing issue that has captured my attention.

 - It's concerning to see how certain bacteria are becoming resistant to the drugs we use to treat them, leading to the rise of superbugs that are difficult to control.